 |Grennes Campus Club|

-Raising awareness about gender equality, particularly through emphasising the importance of communication with men.
+Raising awareness about gender equality, particularly through emphasising the importance of inter-gender dialogue.

 Organising water sports initiation days: surfing, rafting, diving.